 The Kansallinen Kokoomus logo emphasizes the party’s connection to the lives of Finnish residents and highlights an understanding of Finnish culture and values.
 The emblem reflects simplicity while striving to protect and enhance the country’s wealth.

-A pivotal moment arrived in 1987 when the party joined the government for the first time since the war.
+A pivotal moment arrived in 1987 when the party joined the government for the first time since the end of the war.
 Harri Holkeri, the party leader, became Prime Minister, leading an administration that implemented significant taxation and financial regulation reforms.
 Throughout the 1990s, the party actively supported Finland’s accession to the European Union, which took place in 1995.
 It participated in several coalition governments, promoting European integration and economic liberalization.

 Meaning and History